 NFL Rumors: Malcolm Butler To Saints?
-Dont’a Hightower On Steelers’ Radar?
+Dont’a Hightower on Steelers’ Radar?

 — Ian Rapoport (@RapSheet) March 14, 2017

 If New Orleans strikes a deal with the 27-year-old cover man and undisputed hero of Super Bowl 49, and the New England Patriots choose not match, the Saints would be forced to give up a first-round pick, which just so happens to be the No. 11 pick overall.
-It would be a steep price to pay Butler big money and give up a high draft choice, but this situation could actually be a win-win for both teams.
+It would be a steep price to pay Butler big money and give up a high draft choice, however, this situation could actually be a win-win for both teams.

 If the Saints believe Malcolm Butler is a key piece they need on defense, then why not make the deal?
-While a lot of first-round draft picks turn out to be great players, history has shown us over the last decade that the first round produces just as many players who get a shot in the NFL as the second and third rounds.
+While a lot of first round draft picks turn out to be great players, history has shown us over the last decade that the first round produces just as many players who get a shot in the NFL as the second and third rounds.

 The Saints would get a young, yet already proven, DB for their first round pick.
+Not a bad deal, really.

 It is also possible that the New Orleans Saints and New England Patriots could also work out a separate trade for Malcolm Butler.
 It wouldn’t be much different in reality, except for a signature.
 Butler could sign his restricted free agent tender first, then officially the Saints would make the deal and give Butler a long term contract.